cs1302uga/cs1302-tutorials/unix/README.rst

 You can see where your home directory is on the system with the help of the ``pwd`` (print working directory) command.
 It always displays the absolute "path" of the directory that you are presently in.
-It is called an absolute path, because it describes the directories that you would need to traverse to get from the root of the filesystem to the current working directory one directory at a time.
+It is called an absolute path, because it describes the path of directories that you would need to traverse to get from the root of the filesystem (i.e., the ``/`` directory) to the current working directory one directory at a time.

 .. code-block:: shell